Foreign relations of Taiwan: Panama

 On 13 June 2017, the government of Panama switched, breaking all ties with the ROC.
 Panamanians studying in Taiwan were given the choice of returning to Panama within 30 days or continuing their studies in China.
 Panama was motivated by promises of multibillion-dollar investments.
 The shift of recognition began with a letter sent in 2015 to the Chinese government that, according to Isabel Saint Malo, Panama's vice president, was titled "Panama wants to make ties with China".
 The contents of the letter have been kept confidential, as well as the reasons why it was sent.
 It has also been kept confidential who delivered the letter and assisted in the switchover process, a person described only as "a distinguished member of the Chinese community living in Panama".

 The US ambassador to Panama, John D. Feeley, said that he had asked Panamanian President Juan Carlos Varela about the switchover in 2016 but Varela lied to him, saying that there were no plans to make the switchover.
-Feeley also said that Varela didn't tell him the truth until one hour before the nationwide announcement.
+Feeley also said that Varela did not tell him the truth until one hour before the nationwide announcement.

 Others questioned why the Panamanian government continues to use equipment donated by Taiwan.
 The Panamanian government initially gave no reason, later saying that one reason was because "China is the second largest user of the Panama Canal" and President Varela said it was because he "couldn't accept it anymore" and "that's what every responsible leader would do".
 The Panamanian government officially said that Taiwan was an inalienable part of China and that the switchover was to comply with the one-China policy.
 The ROC government said that Panama was its "number one ally" and that it would not participate in Beijing's checkbook diplomacy.
 The Taiwanese government complained that Panama maliciously hid the switchover process until the last moment.